mrdvt92/perl-HTML-CalendarMonthSimple/README.md

 Bill Rhodes <wrhodes@27.org> provided the contentfontsize() method for version 1.14

-Alberto Simões <albie@alfarrabio.di.uminho.pt> provided the tableclass() function and the saturday(), sunday(), and weekdays() functions for version 1.18.
+Alberto Sim�es <albie@alfarrabio.di.uminho.pt> provided the tableclass() function and the saturday(), sunday(), and weekdays() functions for version 1.18.
 Thanks, Alberto, I've been wanting this since the beginning!

 Blair Zajac <blair@orcaware.com> provided the fixes for 1.19